 Separate from Microsoft Translator, Microsoft translation services are available as features in other Microsoft products and services that have different privacy practices than Microsoft Translator.
 For more information on the Microsoft Azure Cognitive Services Translator Text API, Custom Translator, and Translator Speech API, see the Enterprise and developer products section of this privacy statement.
-For the Translate feature in Microsoft 365 apps and Skype, see the Productivity and communications products section of this privacy statement.
+For the Translate feature in Microsoft 365 apps and Skype, see the Products section of this privacy statement.